brendacs/colludia-gatsby/src/content/posts/review/2020-07-02-nanopesos-review.markdown

 ---
 pageType: post
 game: nanopesos
 slug: /nanopesos-review/
 tabTitle: "Understanding Minimum Wage Living through Nanopesos, Budget Management Game"
 title: "Understanding Minimum Wage Living through <em class='game-title'>Nanopesos</em>"
 postType: [review]
 desc: "Nanopesos review: This budget management game is short, but makes players feel the tight squeeze and dire consequences of a low minimum wage and lack of support.
 It is no doubt worth a play—and a discussion."
-tagline:      "\"This budget management game is short, but makes players feel the tight squeeze and dire consequences of a low minimum wage and lack of support.
-It is no doubt worth a play—and a discussion.\""
+tagline: '"This budget management game is short, but makes players feel the tight squeeze and dire consequences of a low minimum wage and lack of support.
+It is no doubt worth a play—and a discussion."'
 date: 2020-07-02
 releaseDate: 2019-11-05
 image: Nanopesos.png
 video:
 author: Brenda Zhang
 authorUrl: brenda
 categories: [management, review, story]
+tags:
-tags:         ["Nanopesos", "Camila Gormaz", "minimum wage", "Chile", "budget", "pixel art"]
+  ["Nanopesos", "Camila Gormaz", "minimum wage", "Chile", "budget", "pixel art"]
 ---

 [Nanopesos](https://laburatory.itch.io/nanopesos) is a simple and short budget management game taking place in a small cube of space consisting of only a few hundred pixels.
 Though it took only 15 minutes to play through once, I was immersed in each second and came to thoroughly understand the message that the developer [Camila Gormaz](https://twitter.com/Burasto) wanted to convey: it's very hard to live on minimum wage when trying to keep up with high living costs.
 Every action in life takes thorough thought about the amount of dollars and cents that would be required and almost all activities take a backseat to affording rent and and paying bills.

 ![Nanopesos small studio apartment with high rent][image0]